uniQorn-org/graphiti/docs/PROXY_SETUP.md

 1. Check logs for proxy configuration messages
 2. Verify proxy is accessible with `curl`
 3. Test with local proxy server first
+4. Ensure `PROXY_USE=TRUE` is set when using proxy
-4. Consult your IT department for corporate proxy details
+5. Consult your IT department for corporate proxy details